Site Overlay

 Direct Patient Care: CNSs coach patients on self-care, provide patient and family education, and contribute to the development of individualized care plans.

-System-Level Improvement: They also work “behind the scenes” to improve healthcare delivery by leading evidence-based practice adoption, mentoring other nurses, and refining patient care processes.
+System-Level Improvement: They also work “behind the scenes” to improve healthcare delivery by leading the adoption of evidence-based practices, mentoring other nurses, and refining patient care processes.

 Interdisciplinary Collaboration: CNSs act as a bridge among healthcare disciplines, coordinating care across settings to ensure a seamless patient experience.